 Published - Wed, 11 Jan 2023

 According to the 2016 American Community Survey, Hindi is the 11th most popular foreign language in the United States.
-The survey revealed that 810,000 people in the USA speak Hindi, the most accepted spoken Indian language in the United States.
+The survey revealed that 810,000 people in the USA speak Hindi, making it the most widely spoken Indian language in the country.
 Hindi is followed by Urdu and Gujarati.
-All in all, a wild population of 3.6 million people in the United States speak different South Asian languages.
+Altogether, around 3.6 million people in the U.S. speak various South Asian languages.

 “Hindi is a global language like Spanish and French.
-There is a lot of scope for Hindi in the U.S. The language can be used in the government as well as the private sector.
-It also has a big literary tradition.”
-Bhavya Tiwari, a professor in the Department of Modern and Classical Languages at the University of Houston professed.
+There is a lot of scope for Hindi in the U.S. The language can be used in government and private sectors.
+It also has a rich literary tradition.”

 Meet Geetanjali Dhar: a dedicated educationist and the visionary Founder and CEO of